LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W08-D1-WebPage-io.md

 ### When to Use an HTML `<form>`

-The purpose of a `<form>` is to send the information entered in the form to a program running on a server.
+The purpose of a `<form>` is to <u>send the information to a program running on a server</u>.
 Only use a form if that is what you want to do.
 If you are just using input elements with JavaScript running in the browser, don't put the input elements in a form.

 When you click a button on a form, the information entered on the form will be sent in an HTTP request either to a program at a URL specified in the form's *action* attribute or back to the URL of the web page the form is in&mdash;this is called a *postback*.
 A postback will reset the web page to its original state and any information entered on the form will be lost.